meatnordrink/notebook/ads.md

 * (Sept.
 10) Added "evidence-focus" ads to retargeting campaigns. **Check**
     * Seem to be doing very well (Sept.
 19th) - try on other campaigns when results of new pics in.

+* Test IG ads targeted solely at men (perhaps in a certain region, to go with regional campaign; and exclude from other campaigns.)

+* Look through; if ads consistently run badly on weekends, turn off then.

 ### Next
 * A/B creative - IN PROGRESS; could do more.
 * Test different call to actions. -- IN PROGRESS